ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 the cache of a resolver. but if your resolver uses the global cache you can simply create a new ResolverContext and access the cache control functions to affect the global cache.\
-this does not work if you disconnected the Global cache from your resolver.
+This does not work if you disconnected the Global cache from your resolver.

 `context.deleteFromCache(AssetIdentifier)` this would allow you to delete an individual cached entry.\